-Regardless of the SCA determination, the accounting for the Association's interest in its License Agreement with SCDOT is unchanged.
-Such interest in the License Agreement remains an intangible asset properly recognized and amortized over the term of the License Agreement.
-Accordingly, the Association has complied with SCDOT's request to reevaluate its financial statement presentation.
-Therefore, in these comparative 2020 and 2019 financial statements, the Association's intangible interest in its License Agreement is now presented within capital assets.
+The Association's interest in its License Agreement with SCDOT constitutes an intangible right-to-use asset recognized and amortized over the term of the License Agreement.
+Accordingly, the Association's intangible interest in its License Agreement is presented within capital assets.